Nyefari/incident-viewer/README.md

-# FinalCS2
+# Historical Incident Viewer

 This Repository contains the code written by Donovan Pate for the final project in CS 143 as taught by Dr. Adrian Veliz at Olympic College in Winter Quarter 2022.

 The primary project output is a gui which allows the view of historical ticketing data for my place of work.
 The ticketing data is contained within a mysql database.
-A database is used as there will be around 20000 incidents in the production version of this database at work.
+A database is used as there will be around 90000 incidents in the production version of this database at work.

 ## Contents